mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- **Intro to section** -->

-The tension between abstract and concrete dimension of the process of learning to program runs as a theme through the literature of the domain of computer game design and programming (CGD&P) (see Chapter 2).
-Yet, the field would still benefit from research on novel pedagogies which explicitly address the complexities of abstraction in computing education.
-Complexities which include areas of gradation of abstraction in understanding of computational thinking; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.
+The tension between the abstract and concrete dimensions of the process of learning to program runs as a theme through the literature in the domain of computer game design and programming (CGD&P).
+Yet, the field would still benefit from research on novel pedagogies that explicitly address the complexities of abstraction in computing education (see Chapter 2).
+Areas of complexity relevant to this study include: issues of degrees of abstraction in understandings of computational thinking; the role of levels of abstraction for teachers and learners; and epistemological pluralism as a way to value concrete approaches.
 This chapter explores these characteristics in relation to the data surfaced in Chapters 5 and 6 of this thesis.
-The section develops the proposal of GDPs as pedagogical germ cell between abstract and concrete poles of the learning experience and examines the utility of this positioning for facilitators for participants.
-Finally, a technical pedagogical structure is advanced and given an term of _remix enabled elective pattern patching_ (REEPP)
+This section develops the proposal of GDPs as a construct located between the abstract and concrete poles of the learning experience and examines the utility of this positioning for facilitators and participants.
+Finally, a technical pedagogical structure is advanced and given the term of _remix-enabled elective pattern patching_ (REEPP).

 <!-- THIS IS SORT OF Dropped
 gpPS AND  their utility for facilitators for participants. -->